pangiole/dockerized-cloudera/README.md

 ## Clients
 This Cloudera Docker cluster supports any client program built with Hadoop libraries matching the server-side ones.
 Examples are: the command line `hadoop` tool, the Hive `beeline` tool, the Apache `spark-submit` tool and the Alpine/Chorus systems.

+### in containers
+If you wish to run Hadoop client binaries inside a Docker container the refer to the [red/hadoop-client](https://gitlab.alpinedata.tech/red/hadoop-client) project.

+### on host
-If you wish to run Hadoop client tools on host (for example on your macOS laptop) then read the [client/HADOOP.md](./client/HADOOP.md) file for further information.
+If you wish to run Hadoop client binaries on host (for example on your macOS laptop) then read the [client/HADOOP.md](./client/HADOOP.md) file for further information.

 ### Networking
 All of the containers belonging to the Cloudera Hadoop cluster will join the same Docker network named `docker.net`

-Docker port forwarding will allow applications/services running on your Docker host to communicate with the dockerized services running in the cluster as long as you update your `/etc/hosts` file as follows
+Docker port forwarding will allow applications/services running on host to communicate with the dockerized services running in the cluster as long as you update your `/etc/hosts` file as follows

 ```
 # Cloudera Docker